sg84/NSaaS_Pi/README.md

     sudo cp NSaaS_Pi/60-trigger_api.sh /etc/dhcpcd.exit-hook
     sudo chmod +x /etc/dhcpcd.exit-hook

-> At this point, you'll need to have access to the NSaaS portal and have a site setup.
+> At this point, you'll need to have access to the CloudGuard Connect portal and have a site setup.

 ![Screenshot of the Check Point CG Connect Portal](/assets/cp_portal.png)

 > Create your site and make a note of the name (IMPORTANT - make sure it's a unique name - the portal allows duplicates!), PSK and cloud gw address.
 Make sure the internal network matches the wifi DHCP range you've setup on the Pi.
-> In the portal - go to global settings and create an API key for NSaaS.
+> In the portal - go to global settings and create an API key for CG Connect.
 Copy out the client ID and secret key, you'll need to add these to the Python script ip_update.

 ![Screenshot of the Check Point CG Connect Portal](/assets/api_key_setup.png)